binpash/pash/evaluation/eval_script/README.md

 Note that this script executes sort --parallel with double the value of --width since we noticed that it grows slightly slower (as shown in the Figure in Section 6.5).

-_This script throws a warning that is expected: `Env file: .../evaluation/microbenchmarks/sort_env_small.sh could not be read.` The warning is expected and can be safely ignored._
+_This script throws a warning that is expected: `Env file: .../evaluation/microbenchmarks/sort_env_small.sh could not be read.` The warning is expected and can be safely ignored._ -->

 ## Support & Epilogue

-PaSh is open-source and we are continuously working on it, hoping that it will "escape" the research prototype orbit and be useful in practice.
+PaSh is open-source and we are continuously working on it.
 Feel free to submit issues on Github, join the mailing lists, and use PaSh to parallelize your long-running shell scripts :)

 ### Useful Links:

+**Website: TODO**

 Mailing Lists:
 * [Discussion](https://groups.google.com/g/pash-discuss): Join this mailing list for discussing all things `pash`